bernardr/bernardr.github.io/_posts/walkthroughs/2023-02-06-THM-TryHackMe-Takeover-walkthrough.md

 Takeover is an easy rated box on the TryHackMe platform.
 The challenge was created by some THM all-stars: [JohnHammond](https://tryhackme.com/p/JohnHammond), [cmnatic](https://tryhackme.com/p/cmnatic), [fumenoid](https://tryhackme.com/p/fumenoid) and [timtaylor](https://tryhackme.com/p/timtaylor).

+You can play Takeover by visiting the following link: https://tryhackme.com/room/takeover

 ## Background

 The description reminds us to add the machine IP and domain target to our `/etc/hosts` file.